solaranamnesis/ottohahn/full-text-english.md

 6\.
 Regarding the mineral inclusions, they give different sights depending on their nature.
 The deposits are quite arbitrary forms, such as glass-liquid-inclusions and crystallites.

-But where crystal laws appears in the inclusions, they always depends on the crystalline form.
+But where crystal laws appear in the inclusions, they always depends on the crystalline form.
 Neither is the case with meteorite forms.
 No trace of inclusions in accordance with a crystalline form!

 7\.
-A sheet breakage is only visible if mechanical force creates a surface for light refraction phenomena.
+A sheet breakage is only visible if a mechanical force creates a surface for light refraction phenomena.
 Without this, it is imperceptible.
 If cleavage surfaces are not present, light refraction phenomena do not show the meteorite inclusions, just "dust material".

-One finds in the terrestrial minerals that there are interpositions parallel to the sheet cleavage: these do not show in the meteorites.
+One finds in terrestrial minerals that there are interpositions parallel to the sheet cleavage: these do not show in the meteorites.

 I believe that the sight of my forms will make further discussion about the diversity of mineral and, in particular, crystal images unnecessary.

 8\.
 But so much has been said of crystallites, of crystallization.

 It has been previously held that such crystallization will turn into the enstatite-bronzite-olivine spheres.
-Gümbel pointed out that there all spheres have eccentric centers!
+Gümbel pointed out that all spheres have eccentric centers!

-Here the tread of the basic difference between the meteorite forms and the crystallites is made quite clear.
+Here the idea of the basic difference between the meteorite forms and the crystallites is made quite clear.

 The crystallites always grow around one point (concentric).
 The forms in the meteorites are all elliptical and pear-shaped: if the outer form is also spherical, the alleged inclusions are eccentrically arranged and the center lies on the periphery (even beyond it, namely, which it is ground away, which Gümbel overlooked) — a phenomenon that never occurs in the mineral kingdom.
 It is precisely the condition of crystallites, i.e. sphere formation, that the crystals unite with a crystal of equal mass, which then create concentric forms.